slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"Journalism is printing what someone else doesn’t want printed.
 Everything else is public relations."
 -- George Orwell*

+> *"The media is always accurate, except when they are talking about things I know."
+-- Knoll’s law*

 News are the first draft of History but he human brain was not designed to process all of the world’s emergencies in realtime.
 Journalism is now activism.
 It’s the only way to get eyeballs.
 Media companies harvest your attention and transform it into revenue.

+> *"The clash of ideas is the sound of freedom.
+-- Lady Bird Johnson*

 > *"If you’re writing for your followers, your followers are worthless." (...)
 "The more people in the conversation the harder it becomes to speak the unconfortable truth.
 Social media puts everybody in the same conversation."